 Five tricks to help your kids eat more vegetables:

 - Eat more vegetables yourself!
 As parents you are the ultimate example for your kids!
 If you don’t take care of yourself and eat junk food all the time, your kids will model that behavior.
 However, this can also work in your favor when it comes to encouraging your kids to try new things.
 If you are eating something, your kids will want to eat it!
 My kids have begged me to make them Brussel Sprouts because I told them that I was only making them for myself!
 (P. S. I’ve also used this trick with liver!)

 - Cook your vegetables!
 When you cook vegetables it softens them and makes them easier to digest as well as chew.
 It also helps improve the taste if you cook them in a healthy fat such as butter or coconut oil.
 Be generous with the spices as well!

 - Make vegetables part of every meal.
 Yes, I know this will be a pain at first but in the long run it will pay off with huge dividends.
 Children like having a routine and if vegetables are part of your routine as a family they will adapt!
 Make sure your kids know that vegetables are good for them.
-Yes, they might not appreciate it now but in the future those habits will serve them well and will translate into good habits in their adulthood.
+Yes, they might not appreciate it now but in the future those habits will serve them well and will translate into healthier behaviors later in life.

 Need ideas on how to create healthy, stress free meals for your family (with more veggies)?
 Check out my Stress Free Meal Plan!